 3rd May - 21st June 2019

-Cooke Latham Gallery, a new space for contemporary art, located in a 19th-century warehouse in London’s Battersea, will open its second exhibition, Haptic Loop by artist William Cobbing on 2 May 2019.
+Cooke Latham Gallery opened its second exhibition, Haptic Loop by artist William Cobbing on 2 May 2019.

 Cobbing’s first solo exhibition in London in four years, Haptic Loop features an installation of sculptures and video works that utilise the tactile qualities of clay to explore notions of surface, process and entropy.

 A newly created series of hanging bronze sculptures repeat throughout the gallery space.
 Featuring life-cast hands blindly grappling formless lumps of clay in an Ouroboros-like loop, the works are a meditation on the rudimentary act of making, albeit without articulating a finished form.

 Echoing the absurdity and apparent futility of these works are the two video pieces, Text-based and Long Distance, both created in 2018 for the institutional survey of contemporary artists working with clay, Further Thoughts on Earthly Materials at GAK Bremen and Kunsthaus Hamburg.

 Text-Based documents two figures marking and smearing words on each other’s tablet-like clay heads.
 The video references Cobbing’s Palimpsest, which was performed in 2014 at the Hayward Gallery and which featured Cobbing and artist Beth Collar on different sides of the Dan Graham Waterloo Sunset Pavilion, both writing on a wet clay surface without seeing what the other was inscribing.
 In Cobbing’s new darkly humorous video the faces of the actors become the tablets on which the two figures write, a tabula rasa in which words appear and are erased in perpetuity.